Sartaglo/tournamentorganizer/README.md

 ## Setup

-Currently, I am running the bot locally and relying on local file storage to send text files on Discord and keep back-ups of the current state in case something goes wrong.
+Currently, I am running the bot locally during development and relying on local file storage to send text files on Discord and keep back-ups of the current state in case something goes wrong.
 The bot also only responds to me and cannot be added to servers by anyone else.

 Nevertheless, the code can still be ran by anyone with the proper setup.
 Here are the prerequisites: